drMy5tery/Trust-Me-Bro/README.md

 ## About The Project

-Based on the comments of the video it provides a Boolean Result whether it's valid or invalid
+Based on the comments of the video it provides a Boolean Result whether the video is Legit(Valid) or Not(Invalid).

 ![About Positive Screenshot][about-positive]